tofolo17/CatNShoot/README.md

 ## What will you find in this repository?

-### Prototype made for the "One Button Game Jam" of June 2020.
+### Prototype built for the "One Button Game Jam" of June 2020.

 My first participation in a Game Jam and first authorial game (not a good combo).